-- (1) Loss on extinguishment of debt for the first three quarters of 2018 included the write-off of deferred debt financing costs and unamortized discount of \$2.8 million and \$0.5 million, respectively, relating to the prepayment of borrowings under the tranche B term loans. - (2) Acquisition/divestiture-related and non-recurring expenses for the third quarter and first three quarters of 2019 of \$5.1 million and \$13.6 million, respectively, primarily include acquisition expenses for the Clabber Girl acquisition, divestiture expenses for the Pirate Brands sale and severance and other expenses primarily relating to a workforce reduction.
-Acquisition/divestiture-related and non-recurring expenses for the third quarter and first three quarters of 2018 of \$4.7 million and \$9.6 million, respectively, primarily included acquisition and integration expenses for the Green Giant, spices & seasonings, Victoria and Back to Nature acquisitions. - (3) For the first three quarters of 2019, inventory reduction plan impact of \$16.4 million includes the underutilization of our manufacturing facilities as we reduced inventory during the implementation of an inventory reduction plan.
-For the third quarter and first three quarters of 2018, the inventory reduction plan impact of \$1.9 million and \$37.3 million, respectively, included fixed manufacturing, warehouse and other corporate overhead costs associated with inventory purchased and converted into finished goods in fiscal 2017 and sold in the third quarter and first three quarters of 2018 as part of our inventory reduction plan. - (4) Our divestiture of Pirate Brands during the fourth quarter of 2018 resulted in a gain on sale during 2018 of approximately \$176.4 million.
+- (1) Loss on extinguishment of debt for the second quarter of 2018 included the write-off of deferred debt financing costs and unamortized discount of \$0.4 million and \$0.1 million, respectively, relating to the prepayment of outstanding borrowings under our then outstanding tranche B term loans.
+Loss on extinguishment of debt for the first two quarters of 2018 included the write-off of deferred debt financing costs and unamortized discount of \$2.8 million and \$0.5 million, respectively, relating to the prepayment of borrowings under the tranche B term loans. - (2) Acquisition/divestiture-related and non-recurring expenses for the second quarter and first two quarters of 2019 of \$4.8 million and \$8.5 million, respectively, primarily include acquisition expenses for the Clabber Girl acquisition, divestiture expenses for the Pirate Brands sale and severance and other expenses primarily relating to a workforce reduction.
+Acquisition/divestiture-related and non-recurring expenses for the second quarter and first two quarters of 2018 of \$1.6 million and \$4.9 million, respectively, primarily included acquisition and integration expenses for the Green Giant, spices & seasonings, Victoria and Back to Nature acquisitions. - (3) For the second quarter and first two quarters of 2019, inventory reduction plan impact of \$3.7 million and \$16.4 million, respectively, includes the underutilization of our manufacturing facilities as we reduced inventory during the implementation of an inventory reduction plan.
+For the second quarter and first two quarters of 2018, the inventory reduction plan impact of \$20.6 million and \$35.4 million, respectively, included fixed manufacturing, warehouse and other corporate overhead costs associated with inventory purchased and converted into finished goods in fiscal 2017 and sold in the second quarter and first two quarters of 2018 as part of our inventory reduction plan. - (4) Our divestiture of Pirate Brands during the fourth quarter of 2018 resulted in a gain on sale during 2018 of approximately \$176.4 million.
 The gain on sale negatively impacted our income taxes for 2019 by approximately \$71.8 million, which includes a cash tax payment we made during the second quarter of 2019 of \$43.2 million and a cash tax benefit we otherwise would have expected to receive of approximately \$28.6 million.
-Excluding the negative tax impact of the gain on sale, our net cash provided by operating activities for the first three quarters of 2019 would have been approximately \$73.1 million.
+Excluding the negative tax impact of the gain on sale, our net cash provided by operating activities for the second quarter and first two quarters of 2019 would have been approximately \$38.3 million and \$88.6 million, respectively.